pChitral/Movie-Recommender-System-FastAPI-React.js/readme.md

 The following packages are required to run the frontend:

-- vue: A JavaScript framework for building user interfaces.
+- React: A JavaScript framework for building user interfaces.
 - axios: A library for making HTTP requests.

 To install these dependencies, run the following command: